Johannes Vermeer: Career

 The influence of Johannes Vermeer on Metsu is unmistakable: the light from the left, the marble floor.
-(A. Waiboer, however, suggests that Metsu requires more emotional involvement of the viewer.)
+(Adriaan Waiboer, however, suggests that Metsu requires more emotional involvement of the viewer.)
 Vermeer probably competed also with Nicolaes Maes, who produced genre works in a similar style.
 In 1662, Vermeer was elected head of the guild and was reelected in 1663, 1670, and 1671, evidence that he (like Bramer) was considered an established craftsman among his peers.
 Vermeer worked slowly, probably producing three paintings a year on order.
 Balthasar de Monconys visited him in 1663 to see some of his work, but Vermeer had no paintings to show.
-The diplomat and the two French clergymen who accompanied him were sent to Hendrick van Buyten, a baker who had a couple of his paintings as collateral.
+The diplomat and the two French clergymen who accompanied him were sent to Hendrick van Buyten, a baker who had a couple of Vermeer's paintings as collateral.

-In 1671, Gerrit van Uylenburgh organised the auction of Gerrit Reynst's collection and offered 13 paintings and some sculptures to Frederick William, Elector of Brandenburg.
-Frederick accused them of being counterfeits and had sent 12 back on the advice of Hendrick Fromantiou.
+In 1671, Gerrit van Uylenburgh organized the auction of Gerrit Reynst's collection and offered 13 paintings and some sculptures to Frederick William, Elector of Brandenburg.
+Frederick accused them of being counterfeits and sent 12 back on the advice of Hendrick Fromantiou.
 Van Uylenburg then organized a counter-assessment, asking a total of 35 painters to pronounce on their authenticity, including Jan Lievens, Melchior de Hondecoeter, Gerbrand van den Eeckhout, and Johannes Vermeer.